Ijtihed/Portfolio/README.md

 ## Credits

-Special thanks to Mazin Elthawy for giving me the idea of getting the website. :)
+Special thanks to Mazin Elthawy for helping with giving me the idea of buying the domain and creating the website. :3

 ## License